Dewatering Tubes for Dredging

-Thank you for contacting us.
-For the size of your project and the amount of material you are looking to contain, the best option may be one of our Dewatering Geotextile Tubes.
-These dewatering products are created very similar to the dewatering bag, but are significantly larger in size.
+Answer: For the size of your project and the amount of material you are looking to contain, the best option is our Dewatering Tubes.
+These dewatering products are similar to the dewatering bag, but significantly larger in size.
 This allows large jobs to dewater and contain their materials.

-These tubes have been made in lengths as long as 200 feet and with circumferences anywhere from 15 to 90 feet.
-Different sizes may work better depending on the amount of available space you have and the size of the particles you are looking to contain.
+Dewatering tubes are made in lengths as long as 250 feet and with circumferences anywhere from 15 to 90 feet.
+Sizing depends on the amount of available space and the size of the particles to be contained.

-Depending on your conditions, you may be able to dredge one pond and place the dewatering bag in the other pond.
-Typically, though, you should not place the bag into pond full of water.
-If you are using poly sheets, you may be able to place the tubes on these sheets along the side of the pond to allow water to flow into the second pond.
+Depending on the site conditions, you may be able to dredge one pond and place the geotextile bag in the other pond.
+However, geotubes should not be placed in a pond full of water.
+If using poly sheets, you may be able to place the dewatering tubes on the sheets along the side of the pond to allow water to flow into it.

-Roll-off dumper containers could be used.
-Sometimes these containers are used to ease the handling side of things but if the material takes a long time to dry it can become a problem as the roll offs need to be rented for longer.
+Roll-off dump containers can used.
+Sometimes the containers ease the disposal of dewatering products, but if the material takes a long time to dry, the roll offs need to be rented for a longer period of time.

 An application like dredging requires dewatering a significant amount of material, which can take a longer amount of time.
 Depending on pump rates and site specifications, polymers may improve flocculation and dewatering times.
 Polymers can also help geotubes and dewatering bags for silt achieve the highest level of efficiency.